jrkerns/pylinac/docs/source/starshot_docs.rst

 Image Acquisition
 -----------------

-To capture starshot images, film is often used, but superimposed EPID images can also work for collimator measurements.
+To capture starshot images, film is often used, but a sequence of EPID images can also work for collimator measurements.
+Pylinac can automatically superimpose the images.
 See the literature mentioned in the :ref:`star_overview` for more info.

 Typical Use